tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface.

+## Singleton Pattern

+  - ensures a class has only one instance, and provides a global point of access to it.

+  - provides a global access point to that instance.

+  - Java’s implementation of the Singleton Pattern makes use of a private constructor, a static method combined with a static variable.

 # Design principles

   - Classes should be open for extension, but closed for modification.